-iii.
+i.
 Division 4.7.
-Optional Method Public Benefits

-In accordance with the Zoning Ordinance, Section 59.4.7.1., the Site Plan proposes the following public benefits to satisfy the applicable requirements: Major Public Facilities, Transit Proximity, Connectivity and Mobility, Quality of Building and Site Design, and Protection of the Natural Environment.
+Optional Method Public Benefits In accordance with the Zoning Ordinance, Section 59.4.7.1., the Site Plan will provide the following public benefits to satisfy the requirements: Major Public Facilities, Transit Proximity, Connectivity and Mobility, Quality of Building and Site Design, and Protection of the Natural Environment.